 What then is Hyper Automation and how does it affect Quality Engineering?

-Gartner provides a good definition of Hyper Automation in that it is not too rigidly defined, and it also offers some basic anchor points.
 According to Gartner in its article about the top strategic technology trends: What then is Hyper Automation and how does it affect Quality Engineering?

 “Hyper automation deals with the application of advanced technologies, including artificial intelligence (AI) and machine learning (ML), to increasingly automate processes and augment humans.
 Hyper Automation extends across a range of tools that can be automated, but also refers to the sophistication of the automation (i.e., discover, analyze, design, automate, measure, monitor, reassess.)
 As no single tool can replace humans, Hyper Automation today involves a combination of tools, including robotic process automation (RPA), intelligent business management software (iBPMS) and AI, with a goal of increasingly AI-driven decision making.”